sybrew/the-seo-framework/readme.txt

 			* We optimized the tooltip handler for performance:
 				* It no longer renders the tooltip twice on tap/click.
 				* It caches the tooltip elements, so it no longer has to perform expensive lookups on movement or change.
+				* It now only looks for active tooltip elements to remove on tap, instead of looping over all registered tooltip holders when using a touch device.
-				* It now makes waits for the browser animation renderer's invocation on mouse-movement, so it no longer performs expensive calculations as fast as your computer's processor can handle it; instead, it only processes at the speed of your monitor's refresh rate (which is about 60~250 times per second, not 1500 times).
+				* Its arrow's movement now binds to your monitor's frequency, instead of your CPU's.
+It can do this by waiting for the browser animation renderer's invocation, so it no longer performs expensive calculations as fast as your computer's processor can handle it; instead, it only processes at the speed of your monitor's refresh rate (which is about 60~240 times per second, not 1500 times).
 					* At 4.6GHz on AMD's Ryzen Zen 2, we went down to about 4~10% single-CPU-core usage, from 100%, at 60 and 144hz, respectively.
 Perfectly linear.
 Perfect code.
 			* We optimized the administrative browser scripts for performance, among using faster loops, and loosening our bridles with jQuery for element callers, event loaders, and property adjustments.
 		* **Up to 30% quicker browser rendering times (admin-area):**